Best Free Photo Recovery Software

 Is it safe to use a photo recovery app?

-How do I recover photos after software update?
+How do I recover photos after a system update?

 Which file formats can Disk Drill Photo Recovery recover?

-Disk Drill Photo Recovery can recover over 400 file formats in total, including all photo, video, and audio file types commonly used by mirrorless, action, and drone cameras, among others.
+Disk Drill Photo Recovery can recover about 400 file formats in total, including all photo, video, and audio file types commonly used by mirrorless, action, and drone cameras, among others.

 Supported file formats: